9 Bible Reading Plans for 2023

 Start listening

-We could all benefit from more time in the Bible in 2023.
+We could all benefit from more time in the Bible.

-But, if you’re anything like me, you have a tendency to bite off more than you can chew.
-Then February rolls around and you’re already off schedule with your reading plan.
+But, if you’re anything like me, you tend to bite off more than you can chew.
+Then February rolls around, and you’re already off schedule with your reading plan.

 Just click the title for each to download the PDF.
 Most of these are also available in YouVersion if you prefer that.